(xvi) Provisions, Contingent Liabilities and Contingent Assets

 Note 37: Segment information

-The Company's Chief Operational Decision Makers consisting of Executive whole time director (CEO) examines the Company's performance both from product and geographic perspective and has identified two segments, i.e., Graphite electrodes (including other carbon products) and Power.
+The Company's Chief Operational Decision Makers consisting of Chairman, Managing Director & CEO examines the Company's performance both from product and geographic perspective and has identified two segments, i.e., Graphite electrodes (including other carbon products) and Power.
 The business segments are monitored separately for the purpose of making decisions about resource allocation and performance assessment.

 The reportable segments are: